Submission website: https://openreview.net/group?id=VLDB.org/2026/Workshop/NOVAS

 Topics of particular interest for the workshop include, but are not limited to:

-Declarative systems to compose AI agents and multi-agent systems for data processing.
+Declarative and “multi-agent" systems for large-scale, agentic data processing.

 Vector databases for embeddings in RAG systems.